civicrm/org.civicrm.volunteer/README.md

 'Enable Volunteer Management' box to get started.

 You can then build a list of volunteer shifts by clicking 'Define Volunteer Needs'.
-Shifts consists of a volunteer role (e.g. Usher, Box Office, etc.) plus a date and time period.
+Shifts consist of a volunteer role (e.g. Usher, Box Office, etc.) plus a date and time period.
 For each shift you can specify the number of volunteers required.

 Self-service Volunteer Signup